If you’re one of our regular readers, you’ve probably guessed that, once again, the answer to this question is: yes and no.

 Of course, you could call all this college advice, since I promise you that reading to your kids will benefit them greatly in all things academic, and in many more important ways.

 Is middle school too early?
 Maybe.

 As a general rule, we don’t begin working with students until junior high at the very earliest.
 In rare cases, we will work with younger, exceptionally precocious kids.
-But the kind of educational coaching Pierre and I do with certain sixth graders, for instance, is less about college and more about helping young students explore and develop their intellectual passions.
+But the kind of educational coaching we do with certain sixth graders, for instance, is less about college and more about helping young students explore and develop their intellectual passions.
 Again, this kind of work is reserved for kids who have an authentic, self-generated hunger for academic and/or extracurricular stimulation.

 If your middle school student doesn’t feel challenged in school, and if you find that you are in need of guidance when it comes to satisfying their desire for intellectual challenge outside of school, professionals like ourselves may be able to help.
 Otherwise, encourage your middle schoolers to read.
 If they can learn to love to read, they will become good writers.
 If, by the time they are in high school, they are competent readers and writers, the rest will fall into place.

 Junior high and ninth grade are essential.

 Grades seven through nine are very important years.
 Students at these stages should be exploring their talents and interests in meaningful ways.
 Now is the time to sign up for that computer programming summer camp if your kid expresses an interest (or the volleyball camp, the theatre camp, etc.).
 Encourage your kids to follow their interests.